dslab-uniud/Database-indoor/Datasets/README.md

 * if a device model is already present in the database public schema, then it will not be imported
 * if a tuple of a data source is already present in the database public schema, then the import will halt

 All other kinds of redundancies/information sharing will have - at least for now - to be handled after the import process, throught a series of update statements to be performed directly on the indoor positioning database.

+As for the import process, it is handled by the following files:
+* [data_import.ipynb](https://github.com/dslab-uniud/Database-indoor/tree/main/Database/data_import.ipynb): it handles the import process of a new dataset into the database
+* [merge_dataset_information.sql](https://github.com/dslab-uniud/Database-indoor/tree/main/Database/merge_dataset_information.sql): it contains a list of queries that can be used to merge information that are in common between two different datasets (e.g., if they consider the same premises)
+* [verify_dataset_info.sql](https://github.com/dslab-uniud/Database-indoor/tree/main/Database/verify_dataset_info.sql): it contains a set of queries that are useful to verify the correctness of the information stored in the database